waikiki-dev/Waikiki-Market/README.md

 A modern and responsive front-end e-commerce demo website built with HTML, CSS, and JavaScript.

-Waikiki Market is a front-end portfolio project designed to demonstrate a clean, interactive, and responsive online shopping experience.
+Waikiki Market is a front-end portfolio and commercial demo project designed to demonstrate a clean, interactive, and responsive online shopping experience.

 The project focuses on creating a realistic e-commerce interface with product browsing, filtering, shopping cart functionality, dark mode, and a demo checkout flow — all built with vanilla HTML, CSS, and JavaScript.